tapas4java/kube-playground/README.md

     ```

 This will drop you into a shell and automatically trigger the `start.sh` script.
 This script will:
-1. Create a multi-node Kind cluster running Kubernetes v1.34.0
+1. Create a multi-node Kind cluster running Kubernetes v1.29.2.
+2. Install the Kubernetes Metrics Server (for resource metrics in Headlamp).
-2. Install the NGINX Ingress controller.
+3. Install the NGINX Ingress controller.
-3. Install the Headlamp dashboard.
+4. Install the Headlamp dashboard.

 Once the script is finished, your environment is ready!
 It will print the login token for the Headlamp dashboard.